-The applicant is requesting a change in zoning from the current Tourist Commercial [C-5A] zone to Comprehensive Development District No. 102 [CD No. 102].
+The applicant is requesting a change in zoning from the current Tourist Commercial [C-5A] and Marine Navigation [M-4] zones to Comprehensive Development District No. 102 [CD No. 102].
 This zoning amendment is required to accommodate changes to the uses permitted on the property and would refine parking requirements associated with the proposed uses.